Drug Dealer Caught Red-Handed with £400K Cocaine Stash

-Christopher Morris, 42, of Glessing Road, Stone Cross near Pevensey, was sentenced at Lewes Crown Court on Monday 11 April, having previously admitted possession of four kilos of cocaine with intent to supply, and money laundering.
+Christopher Morris, 42, from Stone Cross, was sentenced at Lewes Crown Court on Monday 11 April.
+He admitted possession of four kilos of cocaine with intent to supply, plus money laundering charges.

-As they went to speak to Morris, who was alone in the car, they saw him turn behind him and on looking in the rear passenger footwell they found a bag containing two other bags, one with four one-kilo packs of cocaine with a potential street value of up to £400,000, and the other one with £40,000 cash.
+While speaking to Morris, who was alone in his car, officers spotted him looking behind.
+They checked the rear footwell and found a bag containing two smaller bags: one held four one-kilo packs of cocaine worth up £400,000 on the streets, the other stuffed with £40,000 in cash.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.